crockpotveggies/crockpotveggies.github.io/_posts/2015-06-12-whats-missed-nasa-warp-research.md

 title: What's Missed in NASA's Warp Drive Research
 ---

-Much skepticism surrounds NASA's Eagleworks Lab and its work towards Warp technology.
-After spending the last six months playing catch-up on the field, we discovered a large oversight in the research.
+Much skepticism surrounds NASA's Eagleworks Lab and its Warp drive experiments.
+Spending the last six months playing catch-up on the field, we discovered a potentially large oversight in the early-stage research.

 <img src="/uploads/neutron_interferometer.png" alt="Neutron Interferometer Diagram" />